discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 |||
 |-|-|
-| <Trait name="biggamehunter" size="big" disableText/> |Can be used with very fast phase times.
-Gains additional value when doing presymbols and pretraps.
+| <Trait name="biggamehunter" size="big" disableText/> |Can be used when phase times aren't too fast, or when there's enough time to precast <Skill name="spearofjustice"/> before the boss appears.
+Gains additional value when doing symbol and trap precasting.
+It is an excellent trait on encounters such as Ensolyss, Artsariiv, Arkk and Siax.

 </Card>